datngu/sarek_offline/README_old.md

 ### 2.1 Download Sarek Pipeline

-- This guide is based on the Singularity container system.
-You can adjust for other container systems if needed.
+- This guide is based on Singularity container system, you can adjust for other container system if needed.

-- The current latest stable version of Sarek is 3.5.1 (as of September, 2025).
+- The current lastest stable version of Sarek is 3.5.1 (as of September, 2025).

 ```bash